sealuzh/cwb-chef-repo/README.md

     * [vagrant-aws (0.7.0)](https://github.com/mitchellh/vagrant-aws) for deployment in the Amazon EC2 Cloud ([alternative providers](https://github.com/mitchellh/vagrant/wiki/Available-Vagrant-Plugins#providers) are available)
 * [Amazon EC2](https://aws.amazon.com/ec2/) account.
 Alternative providers are available (see Vagrant plugins).
-  We have also deployed a CWB instance to OpenStack.
     * Both VMs (chef-server + cwb-server) must have a public IP address
     * Make sure you have created a private SSH key called `cloud-benchmarking` to log into cloud VMs and uploaded the corresponding public key to the cloud provider.